I research information from public agencies and organizations to help low-income people get benefits that make their

 Many Americans have objections against people being stay-at-home-parents.
 One of these objections is based upon the belief that they cannot save money for retirement if they do not work outside of the home.
 This is categorically untrue.
 Housewives and househusbands can actively invest in IRAs.
 In fact, it is written into the tax code.

 While you cannot invest in a 401(k) while being a non-working spouse, you can place money in a Roth IRA and/or a Traditional IRA.
 Marriage has so many benefits, one of them being that your spouse's wage can be the basis of your retirement security as well.
 This family-friendly IRS rule also applies to men who are stay-at-home dads or homemakers!

 IRAs for Non-Working Spouses

-The allowance for non-working spouses investing in IRAs is a special part of the Internal Revenue Code section 219(c), (from 1996), and was officially renamed as the Kay Bailey Hutchinson Spousal IRA in 2013.
+The allowance for non-working spouses investing in IRAs is a special part of the Internal Revenue Code section 219(c), (from 1996) and was officially renamed the Kay Bailey Hutchinson Spousal IRA in 2013.

 Kay Bailey Hutchinson, formerly a Republican Senator from Texas, championed the right for women who work inside the home to have their own IRAs based on their husband's income.